Key Accomplishments Marching Towards the Future

 • Improved access to healthcare and social services for the most vulnerable communities by launching the ACCESS Harris County Program, which ensures that County safety net departments are working together to coordinate care and eliminate any gaps in services for our most vulnerable residents participating in County programs.

-• Worked to reduce overcrowding at animal shelters by investing $1.1M for increased animal control staff and services as part of the $4.4M Mobile Health Expansion initiative.
+• Worked to reduce overcrowding at animal shelters by investing more than $1.1M for increased animal control staff and services as part of the $4.4M Mobile Health Expansion initiative.
 This funding allows Harris County Public Health to increase the number of community health outreach events (Wellness on Wheels) and provide community members with health screenings, dental services, pet spay/neuter services, etc.

 • Mitigated lead hazards by investing $20 million in the Lead Abatement and Prevention Program that will cover lead hazard abatement, blood level testing, and related efforts with the goal of 800 units abated and 20,000 tests conducted over four years.
 Harris County Public Health currently tests 1,500 children annually for elevated blood-lead levels and tests and renovates about 60 homes and child-occupied structures, such as daycares, annually.